 Because humans are fallible, we can’t completely escape incidents like this.
 In most cases, we should be proud of famous folks that wear our letters.
 And some are going to screw up.
 However, the propensity of this happening with politicians (and possibly Hollywood celebrities) seems to be greater.
 So why are they the ones we tend to showcase most often?

-I’m reminded of hearing Wolf Blitzer, the CNN Host and a fraternity man, speak at a recent NIC event.
+I’m reminded of hearing Wolf Blitzer, the CNN Host and a fraternity man, speak at an NIC event.
 We were all excited to have someone of that stature speak to the fraternity movement.
 That excitement wore off a bit when Wolf began sharing stories of hazing and how that helped him later in his work as a journalist.
 Thanks Wolf!

 I would be excited to see a national Fraternity or Sorority take the lead and begin promoting the influence of Greek membership on other segments of society – the ones (in my opinion) that really